sepro/bpost-ms/README.md

 be forwarded to the bpost validation server and the response parsed.

 The response, a dictionary, will contain a "status" key, which can be "validated" or "error".
-In case the status is validated the request was successfully forwarded to the BPost API and a response obtained, if this is error no validation was done due to an error.
+In case the status is "validated" the request was successfully forwarded to the BPost API and a response obtained, if this is "error" no validation was done due to an error.

-In the "fields", for each component there is a key "valid" set to True or False, if the field is considered valid or not and a "suggestion", which the BPost API thinks is the correct value.
+In the "fields", for each part of the address there is a key "valid" set to True or False, if the field is considered valid or not and a "suggestion", which the BPost API thinks is the correct value.

 The "result" can be "valid", in which case the provided address exists and is formatted correct.
 If this is